 Flowering Courgette plant in grower frame plant house

-Zucchini, a popular summer squash, is known for its rapid growth and abundant yields.
+Courgettes are known for their rapid growth and abundant yields.
 It is an excellent choice for water-wise gardening due to its deep root system.
-Once zucchini plants are established, they require infrequent watering.
-Enjoy these versatile vegetables in soups, stews, stir-fries, or as a tasty addition to grilled kebabs.
+Once courgette plants are established, they require infrequent watering.
+Enjoy them in soups, stews, stir-fries, or as a tasty addition to grilled kebabs.

 Drought-Tolerant Tomatoes: